brianstokesUT/Hybrid-Jay/Range Model/README.md

 # Range Model Data Acquisition

+Data should all be donwload to the same directroy - .R files refer to a ~PATH/ which should be edited to suit your local directory

 ## Bioclim Data
 We used Bioclim data from [ADAPTWEST](https://adaptwest.databasin.org/pages/adaptwest-climatena/) because it included the variable "NFFD: the number of frost-free days" which should act as a reasonable proxy Freezing Temperature events which likely have some relation to the winter survival of a tropical species like the Green Jay.